lgarrison/AbacusCosmos/index.md

 the simulations are described in [Simulations]({{ site.baseurl }}{% link simulations.md %}).

 ## AbacusSummit
-In 2020, Abacus was used to produce a new, larger set of simulations called [AbacusSummit](abacussummit.readthedocs.io/).
+In 2020, Abacus was used to produce a new, larger set of simulations called [AbacusSummit](https://abacussummit.readthedocs.io/).
+New users may be interested in using that suite instead, although full data access may be more challenging to arrange, as the data volume is much larger than AbacusCosmos.

 # Problems?
 If you encounter any problems with the catalogs, please